nephio-project/docs/content/en/docs/porch/user-guides/install-and-using-porch.md

 ```

 We now propose and approve the deployment package, which merges the package to the *edge1* repository and further triggers
-ConfigSync to apply the package to the edge1 cluster.
+configsync to apply the package to the edge1 cluster.

 ```
 export KUBECONFIG=~/.kube/kind-management-config